blackcub3s/MSc-FinalThesis/README.md

 [^3]: NIFTI files are not here, as they occupy several Gigabytes of data.
 This is just for showcasing purposes.
 [^4]: Region of Interest (ROI).
 [^5]: `(93,214,140) --> (SUBJECTS, ROIs,TIME SERIES)`
+[^6]: In my final thesis I took subjects that were at risk of developing Alzheimer's disease but didn't have the disease (these are what are called *Mild Cognitive Impairment* or MCI).
+At the moment of diagnosis as MCI, they had to undergo a brain fMRI scan.
+Then time went on and after some years some of them became Alzheimer's disease (MCI-c), and some didn't (MCI-nc).
+The ones who I labeled as MCI-c are clear to label, but the ones who are MCI-nc are not clear (because there might be not enough longitudinal data because the patient might die, get discontinued from the study).
+So it was important to choose a criterion to decide how many years of follow up are *enough* for a patient to be considered free of Alzheimer's.

 # FINAL THESIS ABSTRACT